onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 "hey there!" - enter the picture from the side with tilted head first - or start directly with "what is the most important..."

+I swear on my life you'll never watch anything as good as this

 == what makes us special - why the ultimate social system is the great enabler and at the root of everything and why systemic thinking is most important